-Caring assistance - The services offered by the Farmer & Sons Funeral Homes do not end after the funeral.
-The funeral directors and our aftercare coordinator are committed to continue to provide comfort and care to family and friends following the death of someone loved.
+Caring assistance - The services offered by Farmer & Sons Funeral Homes do not end after the funeral.
+We are committed to continue to provide comfort and care to family and friends following the death of someone loved.

 Whenever grieving persons take the time to understand why they feel the way they do, they usually begin to learn how to cope with their grief.
 It's important to normalize what people experience and to lessen feelings of loneliness and being misunderstood by friends and family members.
 That's why we offer supportive programs to teach basic concepts to those in need.

 Tufts Medicine - Care at Home (formerly Merrimack Valley Hospice) offers many Grief Support Groups throught the year.
 Please visit their website: